isotopp/isotopp.github.io/content/posts/2022-04-15-sql-engineering-guidelines.md

 They take around 2h to create from a donor instance.

 Databases larger than that require special storage (external persistent volumes), which will have worse latency and cost more.
-It will not be able immediately, and moving existing databases (which are already large) to different storage will take time in accordance with their size.
+It will not be available immediately, and moving existing databases (which are already large) to different storage will take time in accordance with their size.
 Plan ahead, and plan with a DBA to make this a smooth transition.

 **The instance size limit is approximately 10 TB.** Instances larger than 10 TB will have a creation time so large that operations will have at most one attempt per day to do anything with the instances.
 This produces unsustainable toil for DBA, and drag on your project.